North Warrandyte

 North Warrandyte's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results for North Warrandyte, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+North Warrandyte's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
-Approximately 64% of the total population (1,954 people) have private health cover, compared to 56.7% in Greater Melbourne and 55.7% nationally.
+Approximately 64% of North Warrandyte's total population (1,954 people) have private health cover, compared to Greater Melbourne's 56.7% and the national average of 55.7%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 7.6 and 7.5% of residents respectively.
-A total of 73.9% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents have low chronic condition prevalence.
-The area has 16.6% of residents aged 65 and over (503 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are strong, with national rankings broadly in line with the general population.
+Asthma and mental health issues are the most common medical conditions, affecting 7.6% and 7.5% of residents respectively.
+Notably, 73.9% of residents report being completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents in North Warrandyte exhibit low chronic condition prevalence.
+The area has 16.6% of residents aged 65 and over (503 people), which is higher than Greater Melbourne's 15.1%.
+Health outcomes among seniors in North Warrandyte are particularly strong, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health